literacy rate in india

 • Female Literacy Rate: 70.3%

-While the gap has narrowed in recent years due to targeted policies and awareness campaigns, it remains a significant barrier to achieving equitable education.
+While the gap has narrowed in recent years because of specific policies and awareness campaigns, it still poses a serious hurdle to achieving fair education.

 Urban-Rural Divide